 Leaving aside the complex particulars of the action, the forthcoming Bribery Act will have enormous implications for all those firms keen to expand their businesses internationally.

-Given that the new act places the onus on corporates to ensure their anti-corruption procedures are watertight, this will become a serious compliance headache for firms operating in emerging markets.
+Given that the new act places the onus on corporates to ensure their anti-corruption procedures are watertight, this will become a serious compliance headache for firms operating

 Virtually any firm you can name has been holding seminars on the Bribery Act, due to come into force in April 2011.
 Yet while law firms have been busily spooking the bejesus out of their clients, I’m not convinced many lawyers – outside of those who work in their firms’ risk management teams – have paid much attention to their own compliance structures.
 Indeed, most firms are currently biding their time until the Ministry of Justice publishes its guidance paper in January on what constitutes ’adequate’ procedures.